Comprehensive Program Options

 High-Profile Internships

-Our program is excellent preparation for advanced study.
-Graduates have earned law degrees from such prestigious schools as Harvard and Georgetown, most commonly specializing in tax law, while others have pursued academic careers through doctoral study at Rutgers, Villanova, and Temple, among others.
+Our graduates enjoy a wide range of career opportunities, working in public accounting firms, all government sectors, and across private industry.
+Many of their careers began thanks to TCNJ’s on-campus recruiting events, which all Big 4 public accounting firms, many medium- and small-sized firms, and a large number of private companies attend.
+Our program is an excellent preparation for advanced study.
+Graduates have earned law degrees from such prestigious schools as Harvard and Georgetown, most commonly specializing in tax law.
+Others have pursued academic careers through doctoral study at Rutgers, Villanova, and Temple, among others.

 Community Engaged Learning

-Our students apply classroom concepts to real-world practice—while providing valuable services to the community—through both volunteer and course-based projects.
+Our students apply classroom concepts to real-world practice — while providing valuable services to the community — through both volunteer and course-based projects.
 Students in the cost accounting class, for example, worked with local youth to develop viable micro-businesses, while students in the managerial accounting class helped a nonprofit organization determine the costs associated with renovating a commercial building for various community uses.
 Our students also donate their time and expertise to the Volunteer Income Tax Assistance program, assisting low-income taxpayers while gaining experience in preparing tax returns.

 Close Student Community